hildenco/hildenco.github.io/README.md

-# Source for the HildenCo.com website
+# HildenCo.com website

-Our site is available at [https://hildenco.com](https://hildenco.com) Please also visit our blog at [https://blog.hildenco.com](https://blog.hildenco.com)
+Our website is available at [https://hildenco.com](https://hildenco.com).

+Please visit our blog at [blog.hildenco.com](https://blog.hildenco.com) to learn more about ASP.NET, Linux, Docker, Kubernetes, Azure and GCP.